 Learning Outside the Classroom (LOtC) is the use of places other than the classroom for teaching and learning.
 It is about getting children and young people out and about, providing them with challenging, exciting and different experiences to help them learn.

-We work with School Outdoor Learning to enhance our outdoor learning programme and our outdoor classroom will be built in October to enhance the boys’ learning further.
+We work with School Outdoor Learning to enhance our outdoor learning programme and our outdoor classroom provides an opportunity to enhance the boys’ learning further.
 Our key principles underpinning outdoor learning are:

 - We quickly get beyond the assumption that outdoors is for play and indoors is for learning in a school environment.